Driscoll Bridge

 The Governor Alfred E. Driscoll Bridge, (colloquially referred to as the Driscoll Bridge) is a bridge on the Garden State Parkway in the central portion of the U.S. state of New Jersey, spanning the Raritan River near its mouth in Raritan Bay.
 The bridge connects the Middlesex County communities of Woodbridge Township on the north with Sayreville on the south.
 With a total of 15 travel lanes and 6 shoulder lanes, it is the world's widest and one of the busiest motor vehicle bridges.
-Only 30 feet east of the Driscoll Bridge is the Edison Bridge, which carries U.S. Route 9.
-The bridge offers views of some of the taller buildings in the Lower Manhattan skyline, the New Brunswick skyline, the Verrazzano-Narrows Bridge, and the Outerbridge Crossing.
+Only 30 ft east of the Driscoll Bridge is the Edison Bridge, which carries U.S. Route 9.
+The bridge offers views of some of the taller buildings in the Lower Manhattan skyline, the New Brunswick skyline, the Verrazzano–Narrows Bridge, and the Outerbridge Crossing.